Adaptive Accountability in Networked MAS: Tracing and Mitigating Emergent Norms at Scale: Theoretical Analysis and Guarantees

 \begin{definition}[Causal path and attribution weight] A \emph{causal path} from agent~$i$ to an event $e$ is any directed sequence \(p = \langle e_{k_0},\dots,e_{k_m}=e\rangle\) with \(e_{k_0}\in\mathcal{E}_{\mathrm{act}}(i)\) (an action by~$i$) and \((e_{k_{j-1}}\!\to\!e_{k_j})\in\mathcal{C}_T\).
 Let $\mathcal{P}_i(e)$ collect all such paths.
 Given a discount factor $\beta\in(0,1)$, the \emph{attribution weight} of~$p$ equals $\beta^{|p|}$; shorter paths contribute more heavily than longer ones. \end{definition}

 \begin{definition}[Responsibility score] The \emph{responsibility score} of agent~$i$ for event~$e$ is

 If $\mathcal{P}_i(e)=\varnothing$ we set $\rho_i(e)=0$ by convention. \end{definition}

 The ledger DAG gives a tamper-evident \emph{who-influenced-what} map; the $\beta^{|p|}$ discount keeps distant, low-credence influences from dominating local, high-credence ones.
-The next lemma shows the rule is well-normalised, so $\rho_i(e)$ can be treated probabilistically.
+The next lemma shows the rule is well-normalized, so $\rho_i(e)$ can be treated probabilistically.